Rail Trails and Multiuse Trails

 5. The rail trail adopt-a-trail program brings in volunteers to maintain sections of the trail.

-6. A collaboration with Friends of Northampton Trails and Greenways brings in the community for annual cleanups, fundraising, and other joint projects.
+6. A collaboration with Friends of Northampton Trails brings in the community for annual cleanups, fundraising, and other joint projects.

 The rail and multiuse trail network consists of the following existing and planned trails: